tendermint/tendermint/docs/specification/new-spec/encoding.md

 ### MakeParts

-TMBIN encode an object and slice it into parts.
+TMBIN encodes an object and slices it into parts.

 ```go
 MakeParts(object, partSize)